-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed due diligence.
-You should not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.